pvyn/Data-Engineering-Kafka-App/README.md

 ## Report: what was done
 Firstly, the packages that will be used in the script are imported.
 Then in a first step the KafkaConsumer is set up.
 The arguments it takes are:
 - 'doodle_challenge_sample': the name of the topic
-- bootstrap_servers = ['localhost:9092']: The location of the kafka broker
+- bootstrap_servers = ['localhost:9092']: the location of the kafka broker
 - auto_offset_reset = 'earliest': consumer starts reading at the latest committed offset
 - enable_auto_commit = True: offset is committed every interval
 - auto_commit_interval_ms = 1000ms: interval between two commits
 - group_id = 'user-counter': the consumer group to which the consumer belongs
 - consumer_timeout_ms = 5000: after 5 seconds the message iterator is ended
-- value_deserializer = json_deserializer: The json_deserializer is a function created to turn the messages arriving from kafka from byte to string with the .decode('utf-8') method.
+- value_deserializer = json_deserializer: the json_deserializer is a function created to turn the messages arriving from kafka from byte to string with the .decode('utf-8') method.

 Subsequently, the KafkaProducer is set up.
 The arguments it takes are:
-- bootstrap_servers = ['localhost:9092']: The location of the kafka broker
+- bootstrap_servers = ['localhost:9092']: the location of the kafka broker
-- value_serializer = json_serializer: The json_serializer is a function created to turn the messages sent to kafka from string to byte with the .encode('utf-8') method.
+- value_serializer = json_serializer: the json_serializer is a function created to turn the messages sent to kafka from string to byte with the .encode('utf-8') method.

 ### Looping through the messages and the counting mechanism:
 - We loop through every message that the consumer finds.
 This will be where the offset is currently at.
 After doing the initial load of the data the offset will be at 0.